moipw/NEologd-metainfosearch/README.md

 # NEologd-metainfosearch
 collect meta-informations about the words contained in NEologd

+Web Services by Yahoo!
+JAPAN